Record

 Blankenship, Mark.
 “A New Recipe for Trifles: Theatre of a Two-headed Calf re-imagines a classic American play.
 Theatre Development Fund, January 2010.

 Harnetiaux, Trish.
-“Room For Cream?
+“Room for Cream?
 Always.”
 The Brooklyn Rail, March 2008.

 Babb, Roger.
 “Front & Center: Kabuki meets Punk.”
 American Theatre, October 2007.